-- Fix crosstalk – If your guest speaks at the same time as you are speaking it can cause both or one of the person’s audio to get lost in the crosstalk.
+- Fix cross-talk – If your guest speaks at the same time as you are speaking it can cause both or one of the person’s audio to get lost in the cross-talk.
 This always seems to be the case just as someone has made their most important point.
 Having each person on their own track allows you to shift the two pieces of audio on the timeline thus allowing each person to be heard.
 This is an incredibility powerful tool to have as an editor.

-If you want or need to record your audio back into the same computer you are using for Skype, simply run another feed out of your mixer to your audio recording software.
+If you want or need to record your audio into the same computer you are using for Skype, you’ll need to run another audio feed out of your mixer and into another input on your computer to your recording software.

 - Canon 60D